 What’s your action plan?

-Nothing we’ve covered will guarantee you will be free of infections, illnesses or viruses, but making better decisions will go some way to minimising the impact of them.
-And remember that if this all seems too much effort, any improvement in your decisions will make have some impact.
+Nothing we’ve covered will guarantee you will be free of infections, illnesses or viruses, but making better decisions will go some way to minimising their impact.
+And remember that if this all seems too much effort, any improvement in the decisions you make will have some impact.